a-taniguchi/SpCoSLAM_evaluation/README.md

 # Evaluation / Visualization for SpCoSLAM data

 These files are the codes for the evaluation or the visualization in SpCoSLAM.
-It is the codes for our experiment in IROS paper.
+These codes were used for experiments in our IROS paper.

-It includes cluttered codes and unused codes.
+[Note] It includes cluttered codes and unused codes.

 -----
 [How to visualize the position distributions on rviz]